tobi-wan-kenobi/bumblebee-status/docs/modules.rst

       'auto' uses whatever redshift is configured to do
     * redshift.lat : latitude if location is set to 'manual'
     * redshift.lon : longitude if location is set to 'manual'
+    * redshift.show_transition: information about the transitions (x% day) defaults to True

 .. image:: ../screenshots/redshift.png